cristianBMJ/mlops-turbine-energy/docs/README.md

 Navigate to the project directory where the `pyproject.toml` file is located and run:

     poetry install

-Ensure that you are using a compatible Python version `>=3.9 and <4.0`.
+Ensure that you are using a compatible Python version `>=3.9 and <4.0` except `3.9.7`.
 You can check your Python version with:

     python --version